Skip to main content

 Industry Insight

-Long used for backup power in remote areas, microgrids are now anchoring the energy strategies of military bases, data centers, tribal nations, logistics hubs, and utility challenged regions across the U.S.
+Long used for backup power in remote areas, microgrids are now anchoring the energy strategies of military bases, data centers, tribal nations, logistics hubs, and utility-challenged regions across the U.S.

-Their appeal?
-Resilience, flexibility, cost control, and grid independence, right as centralized systems face surging demand and instability.
+Their appeal: resilience, flexibility, cost control, and grid independence - right as centralized systems face surging demand and instability.

-“Microgrids are not just a technological innovation, they are a strategic move toward energy independence, climate resilience, and people empowerment.”
+“Microgrids are not just a technological innovation - they are a strategic move toward energy independence, climate resilience, and people empowerment.” - Brandon Young, CEO, Payless Power

 Market Momentum

-According to Precedence Research, the global microgrid market is projected to surpass $60 billion by 2032, growing at 22% CAGR, a trend fueled by AI compute, renewable intermittency, and grid congestion.
+According to Precedence Research, the global microgrid market is projected to surpass $60 billion by 2032, growing at 22% CAGR - a trend fueled by AI compute, renewable intermittency, and grid congestion.

 States are responding.
-West Virginia’s recent Power Generation and Consumption Act now fast tracks permitting for microgrids powered by solar, hydrogen, natural gas, and even coal, making it one of the most microgrid friendly regulatory environments in the country.
+West Virginia's recent Power Generation and Consumption Act now fast-tracks permitting for microgrids powered by solar, hydrogen, natural gas, and even coal - making it one of the most microgrid-friendly regulatory environments in the country.

 What's Driving the Shift

 • Critical Infrastructure First: The Department of Defense, Fidelis New Energy (hyperscale data centers), and Crowley Logistics are already building microgrids to secure operations and meet uptime standards.
+(See how Smartland Energy structures dedicated power for data centers and defense installations on the same principles.)

 • Community Resilience: From tribal nations in California to churches in Georgia, microgrids are supporting public safety, medical access, EV charging, and emergency shelter.